 The glochids are the prickly pear’s secret weapons, for the perennial succulent also hosts larger, more apparent spines meant entirely to deceive you.
 You’re a sucker if you grab a piece by a supposed non-spiny section because meanwhile the cactus is spearing your unwitting hands 30 times over—or mouth and throat, as in the case of Sam Thayer, who describes his first childhood bite-and-swallow of a glochid-covered prickly pad in Nature’s Garden (2010).
 Still, Sam did not let it spoil a fabulous weekend seeking snakes and turtles, and neither did I let it spoil my random hike through the Malibu nudist colony that day.

 I learned my lesson, but it took two years to give the prickly pear (Opuntia sp.) another go.
-Fortunately I had the opportunity to collect some two weeks ago while visiting properties in Mesa, Colorado with outfitter Joe Keys.
+Fortunately I had the opportunity to collect some while visiting properties in Mesa, Colorado with outfitter Joe Keys.
 The Opuntia in Mesa are small and meager compared to those Malibu giants, but beggars can’t be choosers, and Joe was kind enough to spear two small but mature pads with his knife (as neither of us had gloves) before shoving a stick into the base of one and handing me the “cactusicle” to carry.

 I saw several different low-lying specimens that day in Mesa, but since Cattail Bob Seebeck (1998) indicates no look-alikes for the Rocky Mountain region’s Opuntia species, poisonous or otherwise, we decided to go for it.
-Joe sliced the pads at their joints, though I later read a recommendation in Thayer by Carolyn Niethammer (2004) to cut the pad an inch above its base, leaving a stump for a new pad to grow.
+Joe sliced the pads at their joints, though I later read a recommendation by Carolyn Niethammer (2004) to cut the pad an inch above its base, leaving a stump for a new pad to grow.

 Seebeck also notes that “Some larger prickly pear clumps may be over 100 years old” and recommends against harvesting from those.